Our founder’s motivation

 Lou Ellen retired early from teaching at NMSU in January, 2008.
 Even before that time, she had gathered a core group of people to form a board, to be advisors, to recruit students and teachers.
 The Las Cruces Academy was incorporated in the State of New Mexico on 2 March 2007.
 Two-and-a-half more years of effort were needed to get the doors open for our first classes on 15 August 2009.

 While the Academy was in its formative stages it became a family effort.
 Her husband, Dr. Vince Gutschick, was recruited initially as a board member and has become the functional co-founder, teacher, technology guru, business planner, and bookkeeper.
 Their son, David Gutschick, while in his studies for a B.S. in Mechanical Engineering at Caltech, took on many tasks – finding a rental location meeting both codes and desirability, putting up a website, creating the idea to invite families of potential students to talk with us over dinner.
 He even took a year off after graduation to work exclusively for the school.
-Now he’s completing a Ph.D. in Materials Science and Engineering at the Ohio State University, still working hard on our website and business planning.
+Now he’s completed a Ph.D. in Materials Science and Engineering at the Ohio State University and a current employee of Fitbit at Google; he still works with us as a Board member, business planner, and IT consultant.
 The Academy could never have started without the efforts of both these talented and hard-working men, and its continued existence and success is largely due to their tireless, high quality work.
 Many other friends pitched in up to and now 7 years beyond the opening.
 We recognize their contribution on our Giving Page, under Thanks.

 Lou Ellen looked at the state of education, from local to global, and particularly the progress of bright students who can contribute so much, if they can develop their talents, wisdom, and compassion for others.
 She decided to start a school for these bright students, with the goal of giving them the best education possible – in depth and covering a wide variety of subjects, including languages- Chinese and Spanish, globally important languages – science, and math.
 One inspiration was the story of the Perth Modern School in Western Australia.
 The most promising students were recruited; they were given a very challenging program for half of each day and freedom to research their deep interests the rest of the day.
 They became world leaders.
 Complementing that, we also consulted with many people of great wisdom and accomplishment, including Nobel Laureate Leon Lederman, founder of the Illinois Academy of Mathematics and Science.
 We set out with many ideas, a mix of the bold and the traditional.